Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 ## Getting Started
 1. Run `npm install` to install the node packages in `package.json`
 1. Run `npm run build` to "build" the React app
-1. `chrome://extensions` in your browser, then `Load Unpacked`.
+1. Open `chrome://extensions` in your browser, then click `Load Unpacked`.
 Now navigate to your `build` directory that was created in the previous step.
 Finally, click 'ok'.

 Now you should have a new, working chrome extension!